 Tobyhanna State Park

 In all four seasons, a Poconos getaway isn't complete without taking time to breathe in the fresh mountain air and soak in the great outdoors.
-These eight only scratch the surface: be sure to browse even more national, state and local parks in the area and check out local park maps.
+These eight green areas only scratch the surface: be sure to browse even more national, state and local parks in the region and check out local park maps.
 Search our hiking and biking trails as well as wildlife viewing, water recreation and boating and fishing locations.
 Whatever the time of year, you'll find relaxation and adventure alike waiting for you in the Pocono Mountains.

 Top